mikestefanello/backlite/README.md

 ### Status

-This project is under active development and is not yet recommended for production use.
+This project is under active development and is not yet recommended for production use though all features outlined below are available.

 ## Installation